Section 2: Systems of Government

 In order to ensure continuity in government, the Constitution and federal law creates an order of succession should the President become unable to serve due to death, disability, resignation, or impeachment and removal.
 Should the President be unable to serve, the Vice President becomes president.
 Should both the president and Vice President be unable to serve, the Speaker of the House of Representatives becomes President.

 The Constitution, especially Article II, gives the President a variety of roles in the federal government.
 Not only must he or she take care that the laws be faithfully executed, but the President is assigned to be commander-in-chief of the military and to sign or veto bills passed by Congress.
+He or she also serves as chief diplomat, and appoints, with the consent of the Senate, federal judges and members of the executive branch.

 The President has help in coordinating and managing the executive branch, especially from members of the Cabinet.
 The primary role of this high-ranking group of federal officers is to advise the President.

-The Vice President is a member of this advisory Cabinet, but most of its members are the heads of the various departments , and whose job titles are the “Secretary of (each Department).”
+The Vice President is a member of this advisory Cabinet, but most of its members are the heads of the various departments, and whose job titles are the “Secretary of (each Department).”
 Thus, the cabinet includes the Secretary of State, Secretary of Defense, Secretary of the Interior, Secretary of the Treasury, as well as the Attorney General (who oversees the Department of Justice), among others.

 Section 2.4 Article III & The Judicial Branch